MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-check-a-manager-s-response-to-a-meeting-request.md

 - csharp
 ---

-# How to: Check a Manager's Response to a Meeting Request
+# Check a Manager's Response to a Meeting Request

 This example illustrates how to use the [GetExchangeUser()](https://msdn.microsoft.com/en-us/library/bb611808\(v=office.15\)) and [GetExchangeUserManager()](https://msdn.microsoft.com/en-us/library/bb646656\(v=office.15\)) methods to check the status of the response of the current user's manager to a meeting request.